platformsh/platformsh-docs/sites/friday/src/get-started/here/configure/nodejs.md

 ## Frameworks

-The Upsun documentation includes a wide array of community resources that will help with framework-specific configuration:
+The Upsun documentation includes a wide array of community resources to help with framework-specific configuration:

 - [Express](/get-started/stacks/express)
 - [Next.js](/get-started/stacks/nextjs)